-San Diego LEND clinical placements will occur at Rady Children’s Hospital- San Diego through the Autism Discovery Institute Multi-Disciplinary Team and other ASD/DD screening, assessment, and intervention programs and are designed to provide experience (for clinical trainees) and exposure (for non-clinical trainees) to state-of-the-art interdisciplinary care.
-Clinical placements are required for Long Term and Advanced Medium-Term Trainees and will be included for Medium Term Trainees based on trainee availability and individual training goals.
+San Diego LEND clinical observations will occur at Rady Children’s Hospital- San Diego through the Autism Discovery Institute Multi-Disciplinary Team and other ASD/DD screening, assessment, and intervention programs and are designed to provide experience (for clinical trainees) and exposure (for non-clinical trainees) to state-of-the-art interdisciplinary care.
+Clinical observations are required for Long Term and Advanced Medium-Term Trainees and will be included for Medium Term Trainees based on trainee availability and individual training goals.

 Examples of potential clinical placement include:

 ·John M. Sachs Family Clinic for Autism Spectrum Disorder

 ·Alexa's Playful Learning Academy for Young Children (PLAYC)

 San Diego LEND will provide community practicum training experiences at programs throughout San Diego and Imperial Counties providing, coordinating, or studying care for individuals with developmental disabilities.
 Community programs span multiple community service systems (e.g., early intervention, educational, mental health, rehabilitation and vocational) and disciplines.
 Placements include services for traditionally underserved communities.
 LEND trainees will work with the Training Director to match at a placement relevant to their experience and LEND training goals.